ALPSCore/H5GF/H5GF.rst

 The descriptor specifies the type of high frequency expansion.
 For the numerically known high frequency behavior described here, it should be "INFINITY_TAIL"

-The minimum and maximum high frequency expansion coefficient indices are stored in min_coeff and max_coeff. min_coeff=0 corresponds to a constant term stored as "0", min_coeff=1 to the 1/(i omega_n) term stored as "1", etc.
+The minimum and maximum high frequency expansion coefficient indices are stored in min_tail_order and max_tail_order. min_tail_order=0 corresponds to a constant term stored as "0", min_tail_order=1 to the 1/(i omega_n) term stored as "1", etc.

 version
 -------